Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 I think the craziest thing I tried was putting a bucket on his head.
 (I was a kid!)
 It had zero effect on the aggression.

-He wasn’t the most aggressive duck in the world.
-He wasn’t the type to come flying towards you and attack you with wings, claws, and bill.
+Fortunately, he wasn’t the type to come flying towards you and attack you with wings, claws, and bill.
 He’d mostly just bite, and that was only if you stayed near him and refused to move away.

 So I just stayed away from him!